Distributional Limit Theory for Optimal Transport: Limit theorems for general dimensions

 This is Corollary 4.7 in \cite{delBarrio.GonzalezSanz.Loubes.AIHP.2024.CLTgeneral}.
 Some comments are in order at this point.
 The assumptions in Theorem \ref{general1dCLT} guarantee that the OT potential $f_0$ is uniquely determined, up to the addition of a constant.
 Since $\sigma^2(P,Q)$ is the variance of the potential, this quantity does not depend on the particular choice of $f_0$ and $\sigma^2(P,Q)$ is well defined.
 The proof of the result includes the fact that $f_0\in L_2(P)$ if $P$ and $Q$ have finite moments of order $2p$.
 The apparently simpler description of the limiting variance in this result is explained by the stronger assumptions here.
 If $P$ is assumed to have a density in Theorem \ref{1dCLT} then $G^{-1}\circ F$ is the optimal map from $P$ to $Q$, the OT potential, $f_0$, is any primitive of the map $x\mapsto h_p'(x-G^{-1}(F(x)))$, with $h_p(x)=|x|^p$ and we see that the limiting variances in both results are equal.
 Finally, we would like to briefly sketch the path to prove \eqref{unbiased_CLT_general_d} through the \textit{Efron-Stein} linearization.
 Under sufficient integrability the (one-dimensional) CLT ensures that

 We can use the Efron-Stein inequality to see that

-for some constant $c>0$, where $f_n$ is an OT potential for the empirical problem (OT from between $P_n$ and $Q$).
-With a careful choice of centering constants the empirical OT potentials, $f_n$, converge to $f_0$ a.s. and in $L_2(P)$ (Theorem 2.10 in \cite{delBarrio.Loubes.2019.AoP.CLTquadratic}, Corollary 3.5 in \cite{delBarrio.GonzalezSanz.Loubes.AIHP.2024.CLTgeneral}) and we can conclude that the last upper bound vanishes as $n\to\infty$.
+for some constant $c>0$, where $f_n$ is an OT potential for the empirical problem --- an OT potential from $P_n$ to $Q$.
+With a careful choice of centering constants the empirical OT potentials, $f_n(X_1)$, converge to $f_0(X_1)$ a.s.~and in $L_2$ (Theorem 2.10 in \cite{delBarrio.Loubes.2019.AoP.CLTquadratic}, Corollary 3.5 in \cite{delBarrio.GonzalezSanz.Loubes.AIHP.2024.CLTgeneral}) and we can conclude that the last upper bound vanishes as $n\to\infty$.
 But then \eqref{unbiased_CLT_general_d} follows.
-This scheme works provided $P$ has a finite moment of order $2p+\delta$ for some $\delta>0$.
-In this case we also have convergence of variances
+This scheme works provided $P$ and $Q$ have bounded support and in this case we also have convergence of variances

-The moment assumption can be relaxed to finite moment of order $2p$, at the prize of needing a more involved linearization technique and losing, possibly, the convergence of variances.
+The moment assumption can be relaxed to finite moment of order $2p$, at the price of needing a more involved linearization technique and losing, possibly, the convergence of variances.
 We refer to \cite{delBarrio.GonzalezSanz.Loubes.AIHP.2024.CLTgeneral} for details.
-Theorem~\ref{general1dCLT} holds also for the quadratic cost and compactly supported measures in infinite dimensional Hilbert spaces \cite{gonzalezsanz2023monotone}.